 August 2017 – Present / Houston, Texas

-We have committed to be in Texas for at least two years.
+We understand that Texas has a long road ahead and All Hands Volunteers is committed for the long term.
+So we have committed to be in Texas for at least two years.
 That’s what it takes to Rebuild Hope for families and communities after a disaster like Hurricane Harvey.
 So that’s what we do; we stay until the job is done.

 Please donate today to help the thousands of families who have been affected by Hurricane Harvey.
 All donations will be used to help victims recover and rebuild over the difficult weeks and months to come.